 Typhus bacteria are transferred to humans usually as the result of flea bites.
-Infected fleas have the bacteria in their feces and will often defecate while biting and feeding.
-When a person scratches the flea bite, he/she can allow some of the bacteria in the flea feces to enter the blood stream.
-People can also be infected by transferring the bacteria to their eye, nose, or mouth.
+Infected fleas have the bacteria in their feces and can contaminate the skin surface when the flea bites.
+If the person scratches the flea bite area, some of the bacteria in the flea feces can enter the person’s blood stream.

 Infected persons may experience fever, headache, chills, and muscle aches 6 -14 days after contact with an infected flea.
 A rash that starts several days after the initial symptoms is also common.
 Nausea, vomiting or cough may also be present.
 Most illnesses are mild, but about 10% of patients have a more severe illness and need to be hospitalized.
 Death from typhus is rare.
 Most persons recover within a few days after starting treatment with antibiotics.

-Remove pet food and other outside food sources, cover garbage containers, and trim vegetation around buildings to discourage opossums, rodents and stray cats from around your home.
-If you see live or dead opossums, cats or other animals on your property, call your local Animal Control agency.
-Keep pet cats indoors as much as possible, and consult your veterinarian about proper flea control on pets.
+Remove pet food and other outside food sources, cover garbage containers, and trim vegetation around buildings to discourage opossums, rodents and feral cats from living around your home.
+If you see live or dead opossums, feral cats or other animals on your property, contact your local Animal Control agency.
+Use flea control products on pet dogs or cats, and keep cats indoors.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.